drpicox/drpx-id/README.md

 An Angular directive to link directives together inside a template so they can be used as components.

-It leverages in [John Papa styleguide](https://github.com/johnpapa/angular-styleguide) to expose a directive controller in the current scope so it can be used.

 It is the reverse of `require:` of the directive configuration, it allows parent to reference children.